 It was also in 1966 that a ban on using cooking appliances in the car park was introduced, as there had been several incidents caused by carelessness and there were concerns that some sites had been designed with fuel pipes running under the car park.
 This rule is no longer enforced.

 Most service areas outsource the management of their car parks to a private parking enforcement company (usually Group Nexus or ParkingEye).
 Traditionally, this involved a dedicated employee walking around and ensuring everybody who needed to pay had done so.
 Now the management is carried out remotely, with number plate recognition cameras.
-This is where most complaints are received.
+This is where service stations receive most of their complaints.

 The cameras record the number plate of everybody entering and leaving the site, and issue charges to anybody who exceeds the free limit and hasn't paid.
 The enforcement companies are notorious for their difficult appeals processes.
 Note that being within the site for two hours is not exactly the same as being parked for two hours.
 Where somebody has been stuck in traffic in the car park, the operator should cancel all charges.
 There have been reports of frequent customers being wrongly charged